hpcleuven/VscDocumentation/source/leuven/genius_quick_start.rst

 Jobs which require a walltime up to maximum 7 days must be submitted to the ``batch_long`` partition explicitly.

-:ref:`Slurm Workload Manager <https://slurm.schedmd.com>` is the scheduler, resource manager and accounting manager on Genius (and wICE).
+`Slurm Workload Manager <https://slurm.schedmd.com>` is the scheduler, resource manager and accounting manager on Genius (and wICE).
 To get started with Slurm, you may refer to the internal documentation on
 `Basics of Slurm <Antwerp Slurm>` and `Advanced Slurm <Antwerp advanced Slurm>` usage.